union-imgcross icon

 Title Explanation

-Danish Salaried Employees Act The Danish Salaried Employees Act is the primary law that covers all white-collar employees in Denmark.
-It contains detailed rules and regulations regarding the process of hiring, the contractual obligations of the employers and the employees, termination and probation, benefits, and all other aspects of employment.
-All types of employment are covered in this Act.
+Danish Salaried Employees Act The Danish Salaried Employees Act is the primary law covering all white-collar employees in Denmark.
+It contains detailed rules and regulations regarding hiring, the contractual obligations of the employers and the employees, termination and probation, benefits, and all other aspects of employment.
+This Act covers all types of employment.

 Danish Act on Restrictive Covenants Restrictive covenants are the parts of a contract that detail the conditions under which one party is prohibited or restricted from taking action on another.
 This Act introduces the concept of restrictive covenants to employment contracts.

-Danish Holiday Act The Danish Parliament has enacted separate legislation that lays out the number of holidays that different categories of employees are entitled to in the form of the Danish Holiday Act.
+Danish Holiday Act The Danish Parliament has enacted separate legislation, the Danish Holiday Act, that lays out the number of holidays to which different categories of employees are entitled.
 This Act contains details regarding the compulsory holiday to be taken by employees, the monthly holidays to which they are entitled, and the accrual of holidays.

 Differential Treatment Act True to its name, the Differential Treatment establishes that employees and candidates for employment cannot be treated differently or discriminated against based on age, skin color, disability, political preferences, religious beliefs, ethnic origin, or nationality.